LBHackney-IT/repairs-hub-frontend/README.md

 This project sets environment variables in multiple places.
 Which values are used depends on where and how the code is being run.

-When running locally, dotenv files are used. `.env`, `.env.local` are used when running the app and `.env.test` and `.env.test.local` are used when running tests.

-In deployed environments, environment variables are used from the following places:
+Environment variable values are found in the following places (in addition to your local dotenv files):

 - Hard coded exported variables in commands in the [Circle CI config file](./.circleci/config.yml).
+Typically used for non-secret vars.
 - Exported variables in commands in the [Circle CI config file](./.circleci/config.yml) which reference [CircleCI project settings](https://app.circleci.com/settings/project/github/LBHackney-IT/repairs-hub-frontend/environment-variables?return-to=https%3A%2F%2Fapp.circleci.com%2Fpipelines%2Fgithub%2FLBHackney-IT%2Frepairs-hub-frontend%3Ffilter%3Dall).
   These references are made using the `$` prefix.
 (Example `$OUT_OF_HOURS_LINK_STAGING`).
 - AWS Parameter Store for a given environment, referenced from the [serverless config file](./serverless.yml)

 ### CI Builds

-When running integration tests on Circle CI, values are from dotenv files, the CircleCI project settings and from hardcoded values in the CircleCI config file.
+When running integration tests on Circle CI, the CircleCI project settings and from hardcoded values in the CircleCI config file.

 ### Deployed applications